Kazan Federal University: Organization

 The main campus of Kazan Federal University is located in Kazan and is divided into 15 institutes, 1 faculty and 1 higher school.
 The university also has three branches in Naberezhnye Chelny, Yelabuga, and Jizzakh, which all offer a variety of majors.
 A separate entity, Higher School of Public Administration, is also a part of the university but does not offer courses in tertiary education, as its sole purpose is to provide short-term advanced training to public servants.
 The university offers the majority of its programs in Russian.
-Prospective students may opt to enroll in KFU's Preparatory Sсhool to learn Russian or English, depending on their chosen program.
+Prospective students may opt to enroll in KFU's Preparatory School to learn Russian or English, depending on their chosen program.
 English programs are offered in several specializations, including a full six-year MBBS course and a four-year international business course.